Free Trial

 Is Akorn's short interest increasing or decreasing?

-Akorn saw a drop in short interest during the month of September.
-As of September 30th, there was short interest totaling 1,027,800 shares, a drop of 10.8% from the previous total of 1,151,600 shares.
+Akorn saw a decrease in short interest during the month of September.
+As of September 30th, there was short interest totaling 1,027,800 shares, a decrease of 10.8% from the previous total of 1,151,600 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Akorn's short interest compare to its competitors?